-The breast tissue sits in between layers of fat which is why breasts bounce
+Why breasts bounce—because the breast tissue sits between layers of fat

 Inside, the breast tissue is sandwiched between layers of fat; behind that is the chest muscle.
 The fat has some give to it, which is why breasts bounce.
 The breast tissue is firm and rubbery.
 The breast also has its share of the connective tissue that holds the entire body together.
 This material creates a solid structure—like gelatin—in which the other kinds of tissues are loosely set.
 This is sometimes called the stroma and is getting more attention as recent studies show its importance in breast cancer.